 Excessive vigorous feeding gradually helps the nipples to harden.
 Initially, there can be soreness.
 If the nipple is not kept clean, breast remains engorged and if the baby has oral thrush which is a fungal infection, there can be small abrasions on the nipple which is called as cracked nipple.
 The nipples should be kept dry, the breast should be emptied after feeds if they are filling and getting tightened or engorged and baby should be treated for the thrush.
 The demand supply cycle needs a while to set in and it’s important to care for breasts during this period.
 If this is not done, it can lead to conditions such as mastitis ( swollen and tender breasts ) and breast abscess ( collection of pus in the breast )

 Food rich in healthy calories, proteins and nutrients should be taken.
 Breast milk has to be ample and nutritive.
 Avoid contents such as gram which can cause allergies to the baby.
-Fenugreek ( methi ) is an effective time tested galactagogue.
+Fenugreek ( methi ) is an effective time tested traditional Indian galactagogue.
 Healthy, clean food, easy to digest should be taken.
 Plenty of water needs to be taken as breastfeeding causes perspiration.
-A glass each before and after every feed is a good practice to follow.
+A glass each before and after every breasfeeding session is a good practice to follow.